Entry-level Pathlab medical staff 'grossly underpaid', senior worker believes

 FIRST Union organiser Amanda Rochester estimated between 50 and 60 people participated in the strike, which aimed to “hopefully get a better increase and uplift in wages” for Pathlab workers.

-She had earlier said the entry-level wage of a phlebotomotologist was $23.56 per hour, below the living wage of $26 per hour.
+She had earlier said the entry-level wage of a phlebotomist was $23.56 per hour, below the living wage of $26 per hour.

 In her view: “It’s low wages, lack of low starters, a high attrition rate because of the low wages.